pydata/xarray/doc/contributing.rst

 To update this branch, you need to retrieve the changes from the master branch::

     git fetch upstream
-    git rebase upstream/master
+    git merge upstream/master

-This will replay your commits on top of the latest *xarray* git master.
+This will combine your commits with the latest *xarray* git master.
 If this leads to merge conflicts, you must resolve these before submitting your pull request.
 If you have uncommitted changes, you will need to ``git stash`` them prior to updating.
 This will effectively store your changes and they can be